 You can use the vmrun command-line utility in VMware Fusion to control virtual machines and automate guest operations on VMware virtual machines.
-The vmrun utility is included with the VIX API libraries.
+The vmrun utility is associated with the VIX API libraries.

 The capabilities of the vmrun utility are summarized in the following sections.

 Power commands control virtual machine operations.
-You can use power commands to start (power on), stop (power off), reset (reboot), suspend while allowing local work to resume, pause without interrupting, and unpause (continue) a virtual machine.
+You can use power commands to start (power on), stop (power off), reset (reboot), suspend, pause, and unpause a virtual machine.

 Network Adapter Commands

 Network adapter commands allow you to control the virtual network adapters associated with a virtual machine.
 You can use network adapter commands to list, add, update, and remove a network adapter.

 Host network commands allow you to list the host virtual networks and to list, update, or remove a port forwarding configuration.

 Guest operating system commands enable you to interact with a guest operating system in the following ways.

 Run an executable program in the guest operating system or run an interpreted script that you provide.